moewiz/go-microservice/README.md

 <p>Interested in Go; want to understand more about Go; that's why I started building a microservice with the Go language</p>

-## Knowledges in the project
+## Knowledge in the project

 - RESTful microservices
 - gRPC microservices
 - Swagger
 - Packaging applications with Docker
 - Testing microservice
-- Continuous Delievery
+- Continuous Delivery
 - Observability
 - Using Kubernetes
 - Debugging